Trump hits back with a 125% tariff in escalating trade war with China

 In Washington, White House press secretary Karoline Leavitt said: “When you punch at the United States of America, President Trump is going to punch back further."

-China is a major exporter to US but no longer No. 1
+China is a major exporter to the US but no longer No. 1

 The United States sent a record $199 billion in exports to China last year, while China exported $463 billion in goods and services to the United States, third behind Mexico and Canada, according to the U.S. Commerce Department.